TeamVoss/VossII/src/doc/fl/fl_tutorial.md

 ````

 <div class="tip">
-When invoked from the interpreter, the `load` function looks for script files
+The `load` function looks for script files
 relative to the current working directory.

-When invoked from a script file, it will look for script files
-*relative to the directory of the calling script*.
+To load a script relative to the currently executing script,
+you can use the `DIR` environment which contains the directory in which
+the currently executing script resides.
 </div>

 Then, load it in the interpreter: